digital-work-lab/literature-review-seminar/slides/04-tools.md

 # Typical setups <a id="setups"></a>

 Overall, there are many tools for literature reviews.
-The [systematicreviewtoolbox.com](https://web.archive.org/web/20240110043514/http://systematicreviewtools.com/) alone listed over 250 tools (**discontinued in early 2024**).
+The [systematicreviewtoolbox.com](http://systematicreviewtools.com/) alone listed over 250 tools.

 There are three major approaches: